Here's what you need to know...

 Retest and repeat, starting at 12 reps.

-It's worth noting that this method works great for almost all bodyweight exercises like push-ups, dips, sit-ups, etc. So if you really suck at something (can only do 8 reps or less), go up 1 rep every other week.
-If you're great at something (50+ reps), go up 2-3 reps a week.
+It's worth noting that this method works great for things like push-ups, dips, sit-ups, and almost all bodyweight exercises.
+So if you can only do 8 reps or less of something, go up 1 rep every other week.
+If you're great at something and can do 50 or more reps, go up by 2-3 reps a week.

-The best way to develop pull-up strength really depends on where you're starting.
+The best way to develop pull-up strength depends on where you're starting.

-If you're beginner (capable of only doing two or less pull-ups) I would start with slow negatives – jumping up to the top position and lowering yourself slowly – as this will ultimately lead to the ability to do full concentric and eccentric reps.
-I've done this with many female clients with great success.
+If you're beginner, incapable of only doing two or fewer pull-ups, start with slow negatives.
+Jump up to the top position and lowering yourself slowly.
+This will ultimately lead to the ability to do full concentric and eccentric reps.

-If you're someone who's decent at pull ups-and looking to add reps, don't underestimate low rep, weighted pull-ups to increase pull-up strength, and ultimately capacity.
+If you're someone who's decent at pull ups-and looking to add reps, don't underestimate low rep, weighted pull-ups to increase capacity.

-Finally, consider some assistance work such as trap-3 raises, external rotations, and other posterior chain, mid-back, and lower trap exercises.
-You don't have to go heavy on these, but learning to tap into those muscle groups and getting them activated during your pull-ups will help you not only do more pull-ups, but also better quality pull-ups.
+Finally, consider some assistance work such as trap raises, external rotations, and other posterior chain, mid-back, and lower trap exercises.
+You don't have to go heavy on these, but learning to tap into those muscle groups and getting them activated during your pull-ups will help you do more and higher quality pull-ups.

-Pick one program, run with it for a predetermined amount of time – say 4-6 weeks – and don't change anything.
-After you're done, evaluate your strength/development and try the next routine on the list.
+Choosing your best pull-up approach boils down to trial and error.
+Pick a strategy, run with it for a predetermined amount of time, say 4-6 weeks, and don't change anything.
+After you're done, evaluate your progress and try the next routine on the list.

-The bottom line is, as long as properly performed pull-ups appear in your program, you can't help but grow!
+As long as properly performed pull-ups are in your program, you can't help but make progress.